GreyCorbel/CosmosLite/README.md

   - For commands that return documents, contains document(s) returned
   - For failed requests contains detailed error message returned by CosmosDB REST API as JSON string
 - `Continuation`: in case that operation returned partial dataset, contains continuation token to be used to retrieve next page of results
-  - *Note*: Continuation for stored procedures returning large datasets needs to be implemented by stored procedure logic
+  - *Note*: Continuation mechanism for stored procedures returning large datasets needs to be implemented by stored procedure logic

 Optionally, response object may also contain Headers field - complete set of headers as returned by server.
 This functionality is turned on via `CollectResponseHeader` switch of `Connect-Cosmos` command and may be usable for troubleshooting.

 ## Authentication
-Module supports OAuth authentication with AAD in Delegated and Application contexts.
+Module supports OAuth/OpenId Connect authentication with AAD in Delegated and Application contexts.

 No other authentication mechanisms are currently supported - I don't plan to implement them here and want to focus on RBAC and OAuth only.
 Target audience is both ad-hoc interactive scripting (with Delegated authentication) and backend processes with explicit app identity (authentication with ClientSecret or X.509 certificate) or implicit identity (authenticated with Azure Managed Identity)